NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 We will need to tabulate the results of the survey for the 10,000 respondents.
 Brand A and Brand B are columns and the rows are the metrics.
 Each value can only be zero or 1.

+## Recommendations:

+* We need more data to be able to create a more robust model that can help us preduct car performance.
+New variables need to be incorporated to analyze if besides vehicle lenght and ground clearance there are other variables that highly impact performance.